MakeSchool-Tutorials/Rainbow-Checklist/P03-Writing-Helper-Functions/content.md

 Feel free to adjust the formatting to print a little nicer to the terminal.

-## More helper functions
+## Mark Completed

-We'll need more helper functions to be sucessful here still.
-We need one that marks our items as completed.
+We need a helper function that marks our items as completed.
 Fortunately we have all the skills needed to write this function.

 ```python